epfl-ada/ada-2023-project-blackada/README.md

 ## 🔎 Research Questions

-- **Overall**: To what extent do beer descriptors in reviews accurately convey the taste experience of a beer?
+- **Primary**: Do beer descriptors in reviews relate to the taste experience of a beer?
-- Is there a consensus among reviewers when using specific descriptors for certain beer types, and does this consensus vary across different beer styles?
+- Is there a consensus among reviewers when using specific descriptors for certain beer types and specific beers?
-- Are there patterns of language use that are consistent across reviews of the same beer type, suggesting a common vocabulary for describing certain beer characteristics?
+- Are there patterns of language use across reviews of the same beers, suggesting a common vocabulary for describing certain beer characteristics?
-- Is there a difference in language use between beers of different qualities?
-For example, those that have a good aroma but taste worse, or those that are very visually appealing but contain little alcohol.
-This would suggest that the language use is correlated with the subjective experience of the beer, and therefore the language is meaningful.
-- How does the level of consensus in language use vary between well-established beer types (e.g., IPA, Stout) and more niche or experimental varieties?
-- How does the consensus in language use vary by the country of the reviewer?
-Can we uncover a difference in vocabulary dependent on the location where the beer is drank?
+- How does the consensus in language use vary by the country of the reviewe or over time?
-- Does the level of consensus in language use increase or decrease over time for specific beer types, indicating potential shifts in consumer preferences or evolving trends in beer flavors?
-- (Optional) Is the language used in beer reviews by the general public drastically different compared to the language used by beer critics?
-This might suggest that critics are not necessarily very helpful in conveying interpretable reviews of beers.
+- (Optional) Is the language use drastically different between the beer community and beer critics?

 ## 📚 Additional Datasets

 Our main project does not require any additional data and will rely solely on the BeerAdvocate dataset.
-However, we have identified a potential additional dataset on the [BeerCritic](http://www.thebeercritic.com/) website that we might use further down the road, time permitting.
-The website contains expert reviews by selected beer critics.
-We could use these reviews to investigate if there is a similar consensus between 'lay-reviewers' and critics in order to question how useful critics are to the average person.
+However, we have identified a potential additional dataset on the [BeerCritic](http://www.thebeercritic.com/) website that might be used, time permitting.
+The website contains expert reviews by selected beer critics which we can use to question how useful critics are to the average person.

 ## 🔮 Methods

 ### EDA

+//TODO: Add EDA we do

 We first explore the dataset to investigate the features relevant to the project.
 We look at the following:

 - The length of textual reviews
-- The location of users
+- The location of breweries
 - The dsitribution of different beer types
 -
-### Text Pre-processing
+### Text Pre-Processing

 `//TODO:` @Ludek fill in the relevant options with brief detail